tk-o/personal-site/content/blog/is-perect-really-good/index.md

 ### Examples?
 Here you go!
 Each time I started wondering about a new initiative, I tended to overthink, while not doing anything for real.
 Can you imagine how many times I was trying to create a space where I could share my experience and knowledge with other people?
 More than a dozen!
 And it took all these domain names I bought so far for every single attempt.
 I used to always stop at this point, as **I couldn't decide on how to continue, what to share and with whom**.
 I had to keep thinking while I was worried about making the next steps.
 It turned out having a domain name was everything I could achieve, back in the day.
 And there was nothing else.
 Oh, maybe except the domain name registration fees 🙃If I felt less insecure about sharing my thoughts publicly, I'd be running this blog for a few years now.

+I also need to metion about me having too high expectations when it comes to my closest family and friends.
+It's always easy to criticize someone else's decisions.
+Whenever I saw them being OK with second-best choice I had been thinking: "Why on Earth they didn't want to try what's the best?!".
+I want only the best for the people that I care about.
+It won't change.
+But what I'm able to improve is how I let them know that there's something more out there they could consider reaching for!

 Another case, this time from my professional life.
 I've been working as a software engineer since 2006.
 All the time, I was trying to re-create the functionality using better technology, improved techniques, and making it easier to use.
 At least I thought so.
 In many situations, the outcomes were not that significant as I wanted them do be.
 It's because I was focusing on improving things that were already good.
 They’d been working well before I even started making my improvements.
 It is an excellent example of trying to make something perfect instead of moving on to the next challenge.

 I hope the examples above helped you to understand where I come from.
 I feel these hard times are gone for me now!
 Further, I'll describe what I learnt over all these years on how to deal with keeping a comfortable balance between the expectations and the outcomes.